 - In The Elder Scrolls III: Morrowind, the guards in the city of Vivec (Which according to ingame dialog did not allow "outlanders" into the main city until recently) are commonly heard to say things like "We're watching you, scum." and "Move along scum." to the player.
 They become nicer to the player if he joins and advances in the Tribunal Temple (who they serve), or if the player otherwise manages to get their disposition up high enough (possible if one has sufficiently high personality and does the right quests), but become would be lynchers if the player is acknowledged as an All-Loving Hero, but his claim is not backed up by one of their gods

 - When provinces revolt in Victoria: An Empire Under the Sun, the resultant fighting forces are referred to in-game as "rebel scum."

 - "Rebel curs!"
 Or "Rebel scum!" is a common exclamation by Palamecian soldiers in Final Fantasy II.
-This statement might as well be changed to "Game over if you talk to me."
+This statement might as well be changed to "Game Over."